HectorVilas/minesweeper/README.md

 - the win message was appearing in the next game when the player restarted the game before it showed.
 - instead of showing mines when the player wins, the board will show flags.
 - the checkbox for sounds in the options menu now works.
 Unchecking it will mute all sounds.
+- the timer is now working. `setInterval` was a little confusing at first, but found the way to make it start and stop when needed.

 > I think it's time to move on.
 I have to finish the game and keep going with the front end course.
 Right now I can start other fun projects, but I'm limited to simple board games.